Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     ![](images/viz_laserinspector.png)

 - You now have a fully configured LaserScan visualization!
-You can learn more about other point cloud-type visualizations (such as PointCloud2) in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).
+You can learn more about other point cloud-type visualizations (such as PointCloud2) in the [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).

     ![](images/viz_1.gif)